trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 ![](images/intf_util.png)

+*Figure: Util Tab of Interface Utilization*

 ## Hosts

 For IP based reporting.

 ![](images/intf_hosts.png)

+*Figure: Flow Hosts Tab of Interface Utilization*

 ### Hosts Track

 Shows Top N Hosts IP addresses sending or receiving traffic on the interface.

-### Sample hosts trends chart when interface tracker is enabled
+### Sample Hosts Trends Chart When Interface Tracker is Enabled

 This feature in trisul is a deep drilldown of top hosts by total,into and out of an interface.
 This is only available after enabling